googleinterns/activity-recognition/snore/AndroidApp_SnoreDetection/20200715_JerrySnoreDetection/README.md

 This is a sample android app that utilizes snoring detection model to measure and track snoring.
 It allows user to record and predict snoring that returns a list of snoring confidence score.

+#### Note:
+This is pre-mature version, which integrates python codes in app using Chaquopy.
+Because of this third party library, limitations may apply.

 <br>

 In order to have this working, you need to download [vggish_feature_extraction_model.tflite](https://drive.google.com/file/d/10YgZ48mMkdLgJ_wzsMqG5nnNOZs9mkaC/view?usp=sharing) into app/src/main/assets folder.